Best Nintendo Switch capture cards for streaming in 2022

 In that case, the Elgato Game Capture 4K60 Pro is a solid choice.
-Not only will it work with future game consoles, it’s also a great choice for the Xbox One X and PlayStation 4 Pro.
+Not only will it work with future game consoles, but it’s also a great choice for the Xbox One X and PlayStation 4 Pro.
 So if you’re streaming from multiple consoles, the 4K60 Pro will cover all of your bases.

 The 4K60 Pro supports an HDMI input only.
 Still, this means it’s compatible with any modern gaming console, from the Xbox One to the PlayStation 4 to high-end PC games.
 If you want to stream in 2160p at 60 FPS, your Twitch or YouTube streams are going to look fantastic.

 One nice feature of the 4K60 Pro is that it comes with its own software suite.
 If you don’t want to shell out extra cash for streaming software, you’ll already have everything you need to get started.
-That said, if you want to use third-party software, the 4K60 Pro is compatible with most streaming software suites.
+That said, if you want to use a third-party software, the 4K60 Pro is compatible with most streaming software suites.
 If you already use OBS Studio or Windows Media Encoder, you won’t have any issues.

 A major downside is that the 4K60 Pro doesn’t have built-in H.264 encoding.
 This means you’ll need a very powerful PC to take advantage of its awesomeness.
-At minimum, you’ll need a 6th generation Intel Core i7 processor and a GTX 10XX graphics card.
+At a minimum, you’ll need a 6th generation Intel Core i7 processor and a GTX 10XX graphics card.
 If you don’t own a modern gaming PC, you’re not going to be able to use this capture card.

 How much is a capture card for the Nintendo Switch?

-It really depends on your budget.
-If you’re looking at a basic solution then you can get by with the cost of of what a new Nintendo Switch game costs.
+It depends on your budget.
+If you’re looking at a basic solution then you can get by with the cost of what a new Nintendo Switch game costs.
 If you want something more premium and with more capabilities then you’re looking at a price that’s 3 or 4 times the cost of the budget solution.